Early life and career of Jeff Gordon: Aftermath

 On November 15, one week after his final Busch race for Davis, Gordon began his Winston Cup Series career with Hendrick Motorsports, competing in the 1992 Hooters 500 at Atlanta behind the wheel of the No. 24 DuPont Chevrolet.
-He went on to compete full-time in the Cup Series between 1993 to 2015, making a record 797 consecutive starts.
+He went on to compete full-time in the Cup Series between 1993 and 2015, making a record 797 consecutive starts.

 Off the track, Gordon received media attention for his marriage to former Miss Winston model Brooke Sealey, which lasted from 1994 to 2003.
 He married Ingrid Vandebosch in 2006, and they have two children together.
 Gordon's relationship with his mother and stepfather became strained during his marriage to Brooke, but they made amends when the couple separated.
 Gordon also became a philanthropist.
 He began visiting children in hospitals while he drove for Davis in the Busch Grand National Series.
 In July 1992, Evernham's son Ray J was diagnosed with leukemia, which prompted Gordon to do more to make a difference to children.
 In 1999, he established his own foundation dedicated to childhood cancer.